AdobeDocs/workfront-learn.en/help/overview-manage-work-getting-started/update-and-review-finances.md

 ![Finances section of [!UICONTROL Project Details] window on a project](assets/finance-section-project-details.png)

 Most of the financial information in the [!UICONTROL Project Details] is set up during the creation of the project, and the numbers you see here are based on that information.
-So as you’re closing a project, there really isn’t anything you need to update or add in the financial details.
+So as you're closing a project, there really isn't anything you need to update or add in the financial details.

 <!---
 learn more urls